JohanAlvedal/PumpSteer/README.md

 ## ❄️ Precool Mode

 When the hourly temperature forecast shows that any of the next 24 hours will exceed the summer threshold, PumpSteer enters *precool* mode.
-It sends the braking temperature (25 °C by default) to the heat pump so heating stops before the warm period arrives.
+It sends the braking temperature to the heat pump so heating stops before the warm period arrives.
 This prevents unnecessary heating just before summer-like conditions.

 ---